 Bratislava is the capital city of Slovakia.
-Located on the eastern edge of Central Europe, the city has a rich history with ancient castles, a charming Old Town, and interesting food.
+Located on the eastern edge of Central Europe, the city has a long history with ancient castles, a charming Old Town, and interesting food.
 Because of its proximity to Vienna, many people just spend one day in Bratislava.

 About Bratislava, Slovakia

-Here is a brief outline for an easy one-day Bratislava itinerary that covers most of the city’s highlights!
+Now that we’ve provided a little bit of insight on Bratislava and how to get there, here is a brief outline for an easy one-day Bratislava itinerary that covers most of the city’s highlights!

 - Arrive in Bratislava by train or car